Skip Ribbon Commands

 The Cook County State’s Attorney’s Office filed a motion to dismiss the petition.
 On February 13, 2019, Cook County Circuit Court Judge Dennis Porter granted the motion.
 Porter ruled that Myles’s initial post-conviction petition was filed too late.
 As a result, Porter ruled, all subsequent petitions also were untimely.

 In May 2020, the First District Illinois Appellate Court reversed the dismissal and remanded the case for an evidentiary hearing.
-Myles was released on July 21, 2020 pending a retrial.
+Myles was released on July 21, 2020.

 On December 5, 2022, on the day a hearing on the petition was finally going to begin, the Cook County State’s Attorney’s Office requested that Myles’s conviction be vacated.
-The motion was granted, the prosecution dismissed the case, and Myles was released—nearly 27 years after his conviction.
+The motion was granted and the prosecution dismissed the case—nearly 27 years after his conviction.

 – Maurice Possley